 Hands on Math Activities...

-Find hands on math activities here... links to counting, number and number operations, sorting and sequencing, classification, measurement, patterns, graphs, tallies, fractions and money.
+Click here for a complete list of hands on math activities, ... with links that teach counting, number and number operations, sorting and sequencing, classification, measurement, patterns, graphs, tallies, fractions and more.

-After the children have had hands on math activities with games and blocks to learn about symmetry, introduce cut and paste type symmetry fun.
+As a follow up to hands on math activities with games and blocks to learn about symmetry, introduce the children to cut and paste type symmetry fun.

 Clown Face Symmetry

 The first time I do the clown face activity with the students, I do it in steps, demonstrating one step, then having the children complete the step, checking to see that each child is successful.

 - Beforehand, ask a parent to cut out large basic shapes and then cut them in half.

 - Give each child a large sheet of paper with a line drawn down the middle

 - Give each student a pair of cut out shapes after you demonstrate the step.
 I found without the structured step by step approach, the children randomly glued shapes, missing the concept of symmetry.